-Being able to sign our name in cursive is something that most adults take for granted.
-However, today’s children may not be able to do this simple task.
-Why?
-The Common Core State Standards, the standardized educational benchmarks for U.S. public schools, have omitted cursive as a requirement and many schools are dropping it from the curricula in favor of keyboard proficiency.
+The Common Core State Standards, the standardized educational benchmarks for U.S. public schools, have omitted cursive as a requirement.
+As a result, many schools have dropped cursive writing from the curricula in favor of keyboard proficiency.

 When asked whether they felt that cursive writing is a skill that all workers, no matter their occupation, should know, 70% of U.S. adults agreed it is a skill that workers should still possess.
 Furthermore, the study found that 79% of adults and 68% of children believe cursive writing still needs to be taught, as it is always going to be necessary.

-When the USA Gold pencils survey asked respondents to describe what they think about adults who do not know how to read or write in cursive, about half of adults and children (50% and 52% respectively) believe they probably never learned it in school; 30% of adults and 25% of children presume they are less literate (e.g. educated/learned) than those that can; while 7% of adults and 11% of children assume those that have not mastered penmanship proficiency are just not smart.
+Furthermore, the survey asked respondents to describe what they think about adults who do not know how to read or write in cursive.
+About half of adults and children (50% and 52% respectively) believe they probably never learned it in school; 30% of adults and 25% of children presume they are less literate (e.g. educated/learned) than those that can; while 7% of adults and 11% of children assume those that have not mastered penmanship proficiency are just not smart.

 In addition to being outed for his poor penmanship in the media, the Twittersphere had a go at Lew as well.
 Check out this story in the Huffington Post to see photos of the comments (not surprisingly, no one cut him any slack).

-You can also have fun by celebrating National Handwriting Day on January 23.
-Have a contest in your office: Invite employees to write (in cursive!) a favorite quote and have peers vote on the one with the best penmanship.
+Have fun by celebrating National Handwriting Day on January 23.
+Host a contest and invite employees and/or customers to write—in cursive!—a favorite quote and have everyone vote on the one with the best penmanship.
 The winner receives an elegant, engraved pen/pencil set with your logo and/or their name.
-(Writing instruments are powerful brand builders.
-Check out these three reasons why they should be part of your marketing plan.)

 However you get involved, remember these words from Philip Stanhope, the 4th Earl of Chesterfield, British statesman and man of letters: